 📋 Ingredient Notes

 - Vegan sausages – this is actually a Quorn sausage casserole, as we really like OG veggie brand Quorn.
 There Brilliant Bangers work well in this recipe, but we also recommend the meat-free Richmond Sausages and the original sausages by Taste & Glory.
 If you’re based outside of the US or Canada, look for Field Roast, Tofurky or Fry’s Family Food.
 Check out this guide for more vegan sausage inspiration, from around the world.
+Plus, Vegan Currywurst is a great use of vegan sausages!

 - Stock – you can use vegan chicken or vegan beef stock by Massel, to make it extra tasty, or using a classic vegetable stock cube works well too.